bigbluebutton/bigbluebutton.github.io/index.md

 Welcome to BigBlueButton, an open source web conferencing system for online learning.

-  * **open source** - You have full access to BigBlueButton's [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
+  * **Open source** - You have full access to BigBlueButton's [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
 You can easily [setup](/2.2/install.html) your own BigBlueButton server (or 10 servers if you want), [customize it](/2.2/dev.html), and [integrate it](/dev/api.html) into your product.

-  * **web conferencing system** - BigBlueButton has you all the core features you expect from a commercial web conferencing system (but under an open source license).
+  * **Web conferencing system** - BigBlueButton has you all the core features you expect from a commercial web conferencing system (but under an open source license).
 These features include real-time sharing of audio, video, presentation, and screen -- along with built-in whiteboard and the ability to record your sessions.
 BigBlueButton comes with an easy-to-use front-end called [Greenlight](https://github.com/bigbluebutton/greenlight).

-  * **online learning** - BigBlueButton extends its core features to focus on helping instructors engage remote students.
+  * **Online learning** - BigBlueButton extends its core features to focus on helping instructors engage remote students.
 For example, an instructor can use BigBlueButton's multi-user whiteboard to work together with a student on a math problem.
 BigBlueButton integrates with all the major learning management systems (LMS), including Moodle, Canvas, Sakai, Jenzabar, Blackboard, and D2L.

 Visit our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) to try out BigBlueButton.
 This demo server uses Greenlight (also open source) to let you easily create your own account, setup rooms, invite others, and manage recordings.